-In their first three years of secondary education, all students at Clyst Vale follow a broad, balanced and deep curriculum designed to introduce them to aspects of all the subject areas in line with the demands of the National Curriculum and to prepare them for progression to Years 10 & 11..
 Teaching groups are organised according to the demands of each subject and the stage that students have reached; they range therefore from mixed ability groups, to sets.
 NFER tests are carried out during the first term in Year 7 to establish ability profiles of each intake.

-Summative teacher assessment is completed for all subjects topic by topic throughout Year 7 - Year 9
+Summative teacher assessment is completed for all subjects throughout Year 7 - Year 9.

-Students study both French and Spanish in Year 7 and then concentrate on one language in Year 8 and 9.
+Students study both French and Spanish in Year 7 and then concentrate on one language in Year 9.